cmm/soapbox/the-year-of-linux-on-the-desktop.md

-I/O scheduling depends on the file system; for example btrfs leaks I/O priorities all over the place by design (or severe lack of incentive to, same difference), so better avoid touching I/O scheduling at all if you use btrfs.
-You have an SSD anyway, so it's probably fine!
+I/O scheduling depends on the file system; for example btrfs leaks I/O priorities all over the place by design (or severe lack of incentive not to, same difference), so better avoid touching I/O scheduling at all if you use btrfs.
+You have an SSD anyway, it's probably fine.
 ## Media
 Apply the reasonable "pro audio" advice and you should be golden.